-A good place to start is our free Introduction to Zazen session, offered at 8:20 on Sundays (unless we're closed for a holiday or holding a two-day sitting or retreat).
+A good place to start is our free Introduction to Zazen session, offered at 8:20 on Sundays (unless we're closed for a holiday).
 Zazen (seated meditation) is the central activity of our Soto Zen practice, and this one-hour session will give you the basics as well as other helpful information about our customs and activities.
 There's no preregistration necessary -- just show up and join in.

 Following the introduction, you may choose to stay for the regular 40-minute zazen period and the dharma talk.
 We end the day with informal tea and the chance to chat and get to know each other.